-With the finance team both liberated and constrained by technology, CFOs will need to make sure their people – and they themselves – are up to the job.
+With the finance department both liberated and constrained by technology, CFOs will need to make sure their people – and they themselves – are up to the job.

 The world is increasingly digital, complex and ambiguous.
 People are seeking purpose and growth opportunities at work.
-You need to build, organise and motivate a finance workforce that’s able to deal with this complexity and make the most of your investment in technology.
+You need to build, organise and motivate a finance workforce that’s able to deal with this complexity, is equipped for the future and make the most of your investment in technology.

 With the right blend of new tech, new skills, a new organisation and a new culture, finance can play a trailblazing role within the business − as an entrepreneurial driver of performance-driven strategies and data-based forecasts.

 CFOs who get this blend right will be firmly in the driving seat.